astrolabe-expeditions/data-platform-frontend/README.md

 ## Licensing

-Data plaform is an Open Source software, released under the MIT License.
+Data platform is an Open Source software, released under the MIT License.